Meet the Counseling Center Staff

 Mr. Bacote received his M.Ed. from Howard University.
 His areas of expertise include men's issues, stress management, meditation and relaxation.
 He is also interested in drug and alcohol education and is certified as a prevention specialist.
 Mr. Bacote describes his approach to therapy as client centered.
 He explains that he empowers clients to clarify thoughts, express feelings, and assess personal strengths and weaknesses for the purpose of becoming sufficient in solving personal problems.
 Outside of work, he enjoys sports activities, watching movies, and attending cultural events.

-Dr. Clyburn received her B.A. from Winston-Salem State University, and M.A. in Counseling Psychology from Bowie State University, and her doctoral degree from Argosy University.
+Dr. Clyburn received her B.A. from Winston-Salem State University, and M.A. in Counseling Psychology from Bowie State University, and her doctoral degree from the American School of Professional Psychology (Argosy University, Washington DC).
 Her clinical interests include: cultural issues, sexual identity issues, attachment, grief and loss, depression, trauma, anger management, and group process-mimesis.
 Her approach to therapy is integrative with an emphasis on psychodynamic and cognitive behavioral techniques.
 Sonya enjoys the arts, traveling, and mediation.

 Tamra Jones-Brooks, Psy.
 D.

-Dr. Brooks received her M.A. in Counseling Psychology from Bowie State University and her Psy.D. in Clinical Psychology from Argosy University.
+Dr. Brooks received her B.A. from Mount Saint Mary's University, an M.A. in Counseling Psychology from Bowie State University and her Psy.D. in Clinical Psychology from the American School of Professional Psychology (Argosy University, Washington DC).
 She is a licensed clinical psychologist with special interests and experience in women's issues, focusing on the relationship between affective disorders and physical health, empowerment and leadership.
 Other areas of interest include supervision and training as well as emotional intelligence and life coaching.
 Her approach to therapy is eclectic, with an emphasis on the use of cognitive behavioral and interpersonal therapy.
 During her leisure time, Dr. Brooks enjoys cultural festivals and cuisine, theater and gardening.

 Ms. Leight received her M.S. in Counseling from the John Hopkins University.
-Her areas of interest include relationship and identity issues, building social confidence, anxiety, stress reduction, and conflict resolution.
+Her areas of interest include relationship and identity issues, building social confidence, anxiety, and stress reduction.
 Ms. Leight is affiliated with Morgan's Women's and Gender Studies Program.
-She is interested in issues of diversity, gender, and sexual orientation and is the faculty advisor for Rainbow Soul.
+She is interested in issues of diversity, gender identity, and sexual orientation.
+She is a member of President Wilson's LGBTQA Advisory Council and the faculty advisor for the official LGBTQ student organization, SOUL.
 She describes her approach to counseling as eclectic, with emphasis on cognitive behavioral techniques and interpersonal dynamics.
-Outside of work, she is a political/social justice activist and enjoys reading, tennis, travel, and other languages and cultures.
+Outside of work, she is a political/social justice activist and enjoys reading, singing, tennis, and other languages and cultures.
+She is also the coordinator of the Real AIDS Prevention Program (SEXMe: Safe Experiences Excite Me), a campus peer education project for same gender loving men.

 Dr. Piper received a B.A. in psychology from New York University, an M.A. in Counseling Psychology from the University of California at Santa Barbara, and a Ph.D. in Counseling Psychology from the University of Maryland at College Park.
 Some of his areas of interest are identity development, cross-cultural/racial issues, the use of mindfulness and other alternative methods in psychotherapy and career issues.
 His approach to therapy is eclectic and is often a cross between cognitive psychotherapy and life coaching.
 Outside of work, his interests include reading, meditation, computers and music.